 - Immediately report any losses to the authorities

-The moment travelers notice an item missing, immediately make sure to report it to the local authorities.
-This may include the TSA supervisor at the checkpoint, or to the airport police.
-By reporting a loss immediately, travelers can increase their chances of recovering items before they fly away with a checkpoint thief.
+The moment you notice a missing item, immediately make sure to report it to the local authorities: both the TSA and the airport police.
+Even though TSA theft is rare, reporting a theft can stop theft at the airport, and increase your chance of recovering items before they fly away.

-By preparing before arriving at the airport, travelers will have a better chance of protecting themselves from being a target of a crime of opportunity.
+By preparing before arriving at the airport, you will have a better chance of protecting yourself from being a target of a crime of opportunity.